 - Cognitive Therapy — the goal of cognitive therapy is to identify, challenge, and change unwanted, unproductive thoughts, feelings and behaviors.
 The individual learns to separate unrealistic thoughts and feelings from realistic ones.
 As with behavior therapy, the individual is actively involved in his or her own recovery.

 - Cognitive-Behavior Therapy (CBT) — many therapists use a combination of cognitive and behavior therapies.
 This is often referred to as CBT.
 With CBT, the patient learns recovery skills that are useful for a lifetime.

 - Medication — Medication can be very useful in the treatment of anxiety disorders, and it is often used in conjunction with one or more of the therapies mentioned above.
 Sometimes antidepressants or anxiolytics (anti-anxiety medications) are used to alleviate severe symptoms so that other forms of therapy can go forward.
 Medication can be either a short-term or long-term treatment option, depending on the individual.
 The choice of medication should be discussed carefully between doctor and patient and will always depend on individual circumstances.

-- Relaxation Techniques — Relaxation techniques may help individuals develop the ability to more effectively cope with the stresses that contribute to anxiety and mood, as well as with some of the physical symptoms associated with them.
+- Relaxation Techniques — Relaxation techniques can help people in developing the ability to cope more effectively with the stresses that contribute to anxiety and mood, as well as with some of the physical symptoms associated with them.
 The techniques taught include breathing re-training, progressive muscle relaxation and exercise.

 Self Help when your Partner is Suffering from a Anxiety Disorder?